Research Interests

 I have been teaching and grading math for about 10 years now, and in Summer 2015 I was an instructor in a Mandarin Chinese language-learning program for middle school students.
 For my work as a grader/TA in Fall 2020, I was awarded one of the Math Dept.'s Excellence in Teaching Award.

-In particular, I have instructed courses in Applied Calculus I and II, recitations in Calculus I--III, real analysis, and complex analysis, and I have graded for a number of courses, including: real analysis, complex analysis, Galois theory, measure theory, PDEs, and linear algebra.
+In particular, I have instructed courses in calculus, differential eqs, and linear algebra, recitations in calculus, real analysis, and complex analysis, and have graded for courses including real analysis (both real and complex), Galois theory, and measure theory.